-Waiver to view recommendations - Students sign a form electronically for the Common Application; the Coalition and Universal Applications have similar confidentiality measures.
-If a student waives their rights to see a recommendation letter (this is STRONGLY encouraged), they may not ask to see their recommendation letter during the application process.
-Regardless of whether they waive their rights, BUA has a policy of not sharing recommendation letters with students.
+Waiver to view recommendations - Students sign a form electronically for the Common Application to waive their right to see a recommendation letter during the application process.
+This is in line with BUA's policy of not sharing recommendation letters with students.